Blog

 The Terralpha case highlights structural characteristics of telecom market intelligence.

 Market data is fragmented across multiple sources.
-National platforms such as BOAMP and TED Europe provide partial visibility.
+National platforms such as the BOAMP and TED Europe provide partial visibility.
 Regional platforms, local authorities, and administrative publications contain additional opportunities that remain difficult to access without aggregation.

 Telecom tender monitoring requires semantic analysis of projects to detect implicit connectivity needs within multi-sector procurement.

 Anticipation represents the main differentiating factor.
-Early identification of projects allows companies to adapt technical solutions and position themselves before formal procurement processes begin, particularly in sectors such as fiber optic infrastructure, telecommunications networks, 5G and 4G deployments, data center ecosystems, cybersecurity infrastructures, and smart city programs.
+Early identification of projects allows companies to adapt technical solutions and position themselves before formal procurement processes begin, particularly in sectors such as fiber optic infrastructure, telecommunications networks, 5G and 4G deployments, data centre ecosystems, cybersecurity infrastructures, and smart city programs.

 Deepbloo’s data shows that a significant share of telecom and fiber optic opportunities are embedded within broader infrastructure or construction tenders, making structured data analysis essential to identify them early.